-- 34.1 A Director might be classified within one of the following categories: - 34.1.1 executive directors, being those who perform management functions within the Company; - 34.1.2 non-executive, non-independent directors, being those who represent a direct or indirect shareholder of the Company and do not have the status of executive director: - 34.1.3 independent directors, being those who do not represent a direct or indirect shareholder of the Company and do not have the status of executive director, and who provide independent oversight and advice in the performance of their duties as a Director; and - 34.1.4 other directors, being those who, while not having the status of executive director nor representing a direct or indirect shareholder of the Company, for any reason do not qualify as independent. - 34.2 The classification of Directors under this Article 34 shall not affect the independence with which all Directors must perform the functions pertaining to their office and their compliance with their statutory duties as directors of the Company.
+- 34.1 A Director might be classified within one of the following categories: - 34.1.1 executive directors, being those who perform management functions within the Company; - 34.1.2 non-executive, non-external ('proprietary') directors, being those who represent a direct or indirect shareholder of the Company and who do not have the status of executive director; and - 34.1.3 external directors, being those who do not represent a direct or indirect shareholder of the Company and do not have the status of executive director (including to perform management duties within the Company), but who provide independent oversight and advice in the performance of their duties as a Director. - 34.2 The classification of Directors under this Article 34 shall not affect the independence with which all Directors must perform the functions pertaining to their office and their compliance with their statutory duties as directors of the Company.